ryanclove/CS314/Project 3/README.txt

 Project 3

-"for students" folder was given by professor, its src file contains the required submission files.
+"forStudent" folder was given by professor, its src file contains the required submission files.

 My submission tar file was submitted for grade